 Living area and kitchen

-In its 110-year history, the home has had just four owners, but that will likely change in the coming weeks.
-Over the past 14 months, Ditto Residential, along with architect Chong Cao, has been transforming the home into a 2,400-square foot, four-bedroom house while maintaining the property’s unique design.
+In its 110-year history, the home has had just four owners, and, over the past 14 months, Ditto Residential, along with architect Chong Cao, has been transforming the home into a 2,400-square foot, four-bedroom house while maintaining the property's unique design.

 In order to more than triple the size of the original living space, the rear circumference of the home was pulled out by 12 feet to make for an expanded living and kitchen area.
 The curved rear addition now houses the four bedrooms, including a master suite.

 The developers also opened up the space by replacing the home's staircase.
 Originally, a spiral staircase dropped down from the second floor into the middle of the living room, and upstairs furniture had to be lifted through upper-level windows.
 The new house comes a custom-designed, four-foot metal staircase that leads up to a circular second-floor opening.